sikopet/blog/posts/dns.md

 DNS database
 ============

+Zone

-*Zone* - a portion of the DNS namespace, i.e. a domain name, that has been delegated to other servers/administrators.
+* a portion of the DNS namespace
+* a domain name, that has been delegated to other servers/administrators

-*Zone files*
+Zone files

 * a zone's DNS database
 * set of text files maintained by the sysadmin on the zone's master name server.

 Zone files have two types of entries:

-* parser commands (shorthand ways to enter resource records)
+* parser commands - shorthand ways to enter resource records
 * resource records

 Parser commands (directives)